kbouwmee/ProxyURLExporter/README.md

 This material is copyright 2018-2020, Google LLC. and is licensed under the Apache 2.0 license.
 See the [LICENSE](LICENSE) file.

-This code is open source but you don't need to compile it in order to use it.
+This code is open source but you need to compile it in order to use it.

 ## Dependencies
 This Java program depends on the `org.json` library.
 I found mine here: [https://github.com/stleary/JSON-java](https://github.com/stleary/JSON-java) or use the [direct link](https://repo1.maven.org/maven2/org/json/json/20201115/json-20201115.jar).